isc-projects/kea/doc/guide/ddns.rst

    servers are used in a first-to-last preference; in other words, when D2 begins to process a request for this domain, it will pick the first server in this list and attempt to communicate with it.
-If that attempt fails, it will move to the next one in the list and so on until either it achieves success or the list is exhausted.
+If that attempt fails, D2 will move to the next one in the list and so on until either it is successful or the list is exhausted.

-To create a new Reverse DDNS Domain, one must add a new domain element and set its parameters.
+To create a new Reverse DDNS Domain, a new domain element must be added and its parameters set.
 For example, to support subnet 2001:db8:1::, the following configuration could be used:

 ::